telepresenceio/telepresence.io/docs/pre-release/reference/cluster-config.md

   ```

 3. Save the output as a YAML file and apply it to your
 cluster with `kubectl`.

+4. Ensure that you have the docker image for the Smart Agent (datawire/ambassador-telepresence-agent:1.8.0)
+pulled and in a registry your cluster can pull from.

+5. Have users use the `images` [config key](../config.md#) (or environment variables) so telepresence uses the aforementioned image for their agent.

-Once applied, you will be able to use selective intercepts with the
+Users will now be able to use selective intercepts with the
 `--preview-url=false` flag (since use of preview URLs requires a connection to Ambassador Cloud).

 ## Mutating Webhook